 A marijuana cultivation license applicant must pay the required application and license fees, without which the MCB will not consider their application.
 The completeness of an application and the volume of applications received by the MCB usually determine the time it takes for the Board to consider an application.

 The cost of obtaining a marijuana cultivation license in Alaska includes application fees, license fees, and fingerprints fees, although the MCB remits fingerprint fees separately to the DPS.
-The MCB charges a $1,000 application fee for a standard cultivation license and a limited cultivation license.
+The MCB charges a $1,000 application fee for a standard cultivation license or a limited cultivation license.
 The cost of obtaining fingerprints at a state-approved fingerprinting agency is $48.25 for each person included in an application.
 If applying for a standard marijuana cultivation license, an applicant must pay $5,000 as a license fee.
 On the other hand, a limited marijuana cultivation license applicant pays a $1,000 license fee.

 An Alaska marijuana cultivation license is valid for one year, after which the licensee must renew it to continue growing marijuana legally.
 Standard cultivation license holders and limited cultivation licensees pay $7,000 and $1,400, respectively, as license renewal fees.
 The MCB accepts money orders, cashier's checks, checks, and cash for marijuana license-related payments.
 However, applicants/licensees opting for cash payment must do so in a particular way set by the MCB.